bennett-daniel/bennett-daniel.github.io/index.md

 ![headshot](/assets/img/headshot.png){: style="float: right; margin-right: 1em; margin-top: 0.5em; margin-left: 2em; width:230px; border: 2px solid #555;"}

-I am a cognitive psychologist and Lecturer in the [School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) at Monash University.
-In my research, I study the manifold interactions between emotion and a cognition, with an emphasis on role of emotion in learning and decision making.
+I am a lecturer in the [School of Psychological Sciences](https://www.monash.edu/medicine/psych/home) at Monash University.
+My research tends to fall under the headings of cognitive psychology and affectie science: I study the manifold interactions between emotion and cognition, with an emphasis on understanding the role of emotion in learning and decision making.
 I also conduct research into how these processes go awry in psychiatric conditions like major depression and bipolar disorder.
 Before joining Monash, I was a postdoctoral researcher with [Yael Niv](https://nivlab.princeton.edu/) at Princeton University, and prior to that I completed a PhD in Psychology at the University of Melbourne.

-See the links in the sidebar for more information.
+Please see the links in the sidebar for more information.

 {: .pt-4}
 ## My profiles